 Composition and main active compounds of Maca

-The plant's rich composition of vitamins and minerals gives it unique properties and explains its many benefits for the body.
+The rich vitamin and mineral content of this plant gives it unique properties and explains its many benefits for the body.

 - Sterols